I Am a Catalan

-"I Am a Catalan" the name given to a short speech given by cellist and humanist Pau Casals in front of the General Assembly of the United Nations on the 24 October 1971.
+"I Am a Catalan" is the name given to a short speech given by cellist and humanist Pau Casals in front of the General Assembly of the United Nations on 24 October 1971.
 Casals was in front of the assembly to present the "Hymn of the United Nations" composed by himself and to receive the U.N.
-Peace Medal in recognition of his stance for peace, justice and freedom.
+Peace Medal in recognition of his stance on peace, justice, and freedom.
 In his acceptance speech, in English, he praised Catalonia and the Peace and Truce of God meetings, which he refers to as "the first parliament":

-After the speech Casals, 94 years old, performed one of his most popular pieces "El Cant dels Ocells".
+After the speech Casals, 94 years old, performed one of his most popular pieces, "El Cant dels Ocells".

 The speech had a major impact on Catalan society living in the Francoist state.
 It became a popular motto within Catalan nationalist circles; Catalans saw their national identity and history recognized worldwide by one of their greatest citizens.

 Casals received the Gold Medal of the Generalitat of Catalonia in 1979, 6 years after his death.